-The world’s most popular productivity suite, Microsoft Office, is now in its seventh version with the release of Microsoft Office 2013, a cloud-integrated revision of the software that comes complete with the new tile-based user interface formerly known as Metro (the look of which you will be familiar with if you have used Windows 8 or seen check out MakeUseOf’s Windows 8 Guide).
+The world’s most popular productivity suite, Microsoft Office, reached its seventh version with the release of Microsoft Office 2013, a cloud-integrated revision of the software that comes complete with the new tile-based user interface formerly known as “Modern” (the look of which you will be familiar with if you have used Windows 8 or seen check out MakeUseOf’s Windows 8 Guide).

 Microsoft Office 2013 comes with all of the usual component applications, most of which sport enticing new features.
-Compatibility with Windows is limited compared with previous Office versions, although this new incarnation does have touchscreen support for tablet computers and native SkyDrive cloud support for access-anywhere documents.
+Compatibility with Windows is limited compared with previous Office versions, although this new incarnation does have touchscreen support for tablet computers and native OneDrive (formerly known as SkyDrive) cloud support for access-anywhere documents.

-Most interestingly, Microsoft is offering several different flavours of Office 2013, most notably two subscription-based versions.
+Most interestingly, Microsoft is offering several different flavors of Office 2013, most notably two subscription-based versions.

 1.1 Office 2013: What Have You Got?

-If you want to write reports and other documents, Microsoft Office 2013 is naturally equipped with the mother of all word processors, Word.
-Alongside this, the spreadsheet application Excel, presentation software PowerPoint and the popular note taking app OneNote are also included.
+If you want to write reports and other documents, Microsoft Office 2013 is naturally equipped with the mother of all word processors, Word 2013.
+Alongside this, the spreadsheet application Excel, presentation software PowerPoint and the popular note-taking app OneNote are also included.

 1.2 Upgrading and Backward Compatibility